glenrobertson/glenrobertson.github.com/blog/_posts/2013-02-04-django-js-css-compression-with-pipeline.md

 Depending on your `DEBUG` and `PIPELINE` settings, the template tag will either load the compressed files that were generated, or will load all of the original source files.

-The source files will be loaded if `DEBUG = True`, or the compressed files will be loaded if `DEBUG = False`.
-However, if `DEBUG = True` and `PIPELINE = True`, then the source files will still be loaded.
+If the `PIPELINE` setting is not specified, source files will be loaded when `DEBUG = True`, and compressed files will be loaded when `DEBUG = False`.
+If `PIPELINE = True`, compressed files will be loaded, or if `PIPELINE = False`, source files will be loaded irrespective of the `DEBUG` setting.

 ### Done!
 Now your project will be able to serve up compressed JS and CSS files in production, while allowing you to work on the source files in development.
 I would recommend downloading all your third party libraries as source files in case you need to edit them easily.